-In circumstances where it has been determined that the individual conducting the threshold transaction is not the customer of the designated service, it may be that the customer is not present at the time of the transaction (for example, a person carrying out a transaction on behalf of a family member or a friend that is not present).
-Further, it may be that the customer is not known to the reporting entity (that is, there is no pre-existing relationship between the reporting entity and the customer has not been identified previously).
+In circumstances where it has been determined that the individual conducting the threshold transaction is not the customer of the designated service, it may be that the customer is not present at the time of the transaction (for example, a person carrying out a transaction on behalf of a family member or a friend).
+Further, it may be that the customer is not yet known to the reporting entity (that is, there is no pre-existing relationship between the reporting entity and the customer, as the customer has not been identified previously).

 Where pre-existing customer information is available to the reporting entity, a reporting entity may rely upon that information to satisfy the identification requirements prior to the designated service being provided.

 The individual conducting the threshold transaction is a politically exposed person